meeran-official/CognitiveBiasCompanion/README.md

 # Cognitive Bias Companion

 An Android app that uses AI to spot cognitive biases in text.
-Think of it as a BS detector powered by Google's Gemini AI.
+A Bias detector powered by Google's Gemini AI.

 ## What it does